aws-samples/amazon-aurora-labs-for-mysql/docs/ML/Comprehend/index.md

 # Comprehend on Amazon Aurora

-This lab will walk you through the process of provisioning the inrastructure needed to create and call Comprehend function from Amazon Aurora.
+This lab will walk you through the process of provisioning the infrastructure needed to create and call Comprehend function from Amazon Aurora.

 ## This lab contains following tasks: